Szczecin pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Szczecin right now?

-On 25 June 2026, overall pollen levels in Szczecin are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Szczecin are high.
+Grass is the main contributor to airborne pollen, while artemisia and cypress remain at lower levels

 Will pollen levels change in Szczecin tomorrow?

-On 26 June 2026, pollen conditions in Szczecin will be different from today, with cypress at low levels and grass continuing to decline
+On 17 July 2026, pollen conditions in Szczecin will be similar to today, with grass at high levels, artemisia at low levels, cypress at low levels

 Is pollen expected to decrease in Szczecin this week?